Award-winning Cambodian activist quits after probes into her past

-PHNOM PENH (Reuters) - Somaly Mam, a Cambodian known globally for her fight against sex trafficking, has quit the foundation that bears her name after a private investigation into the validity of stories she told to raise public awareness and millions of dollars in funds.
+PHNOM PENH, May 29 (Reuters) - Somaly Mam, a Cambodian known globally for her fight against sex trafficking, has quit the foundation that bears her name after a private investigation into the validity of stories she told to raise public awareness and millions of dollars in funds.

 “As a result of Goodwin Procter’s efforts, we have accepted Somaly’s resignation effective immediately,” Gina Reiss-Wilchins, executive director of the Somaly Mam Foundation, said in a statement.